Indos in colonial history: Indo family names

 Most Indo families will have European family names, as throughout colonial history the Indo-European community mostly followed patriarchal lines to determine its European roots.
 Family names are mostly Dutch, but also include many English, French, German and Portuguese family names.

 Once the total numbers of the community allowed for it Indos would usually marry amongst their own social group and the vast majority of Indo children were born from these marriages.
 Due to the community's female surplus Indo women would also marry newly arrived European settlers.
-But also indigenous men, who were usually educated Christians that had obtained the so-called ‘European equality’ status (Dutch: Gelijkgesteld), following a legal ordinance introduced in 1871.
+But also indigenous men, who were usually educated Christians that had obtained the so-called 'European equality' status (Dutch: Gelijkgesteld), following a legal ordinance introduced in 1871.

 The civil code of 1848 even stipulated that indigenous men would acquire the European status of their Indo-European wives after marriage.
 With the arrival of more and more Dutch women in the colony this law suddenly became highly contentious.
-In the juridical congress of 1878 the ruling was heavily debated as Dutch legal experts did not want European women to "marry into the kampung" and by 1898 this statue was reversed.
+In the juridical congress of 1878, the ruling was heavily debated as Dutch legal experts did not want European women to "marry into the kampung" and by 1898 this statue was reversed.
 Another sign pressure on the Eurasian nature of Indo culture was increasing.

-Indo women who would marry indigenous men would carry their husband's family name and their children would be registered according to their father's ethnicity e.g. Moluccan or Menadonese, but retain his legal class of European Equality status.
+Indo women who would marry indigenous men would carry their husband's family name and their children would be registered according to their father's ethnicity, e.g. Moluccan or Menadonese, but retain his legal class of European Equality status.
 Notable examples are South Moluccan leaders Chris Soumokil (1905–1966) and Johan Manusama (1910–1995) who both had Indo mothers and were legally classified as European.

 Indo society

-Notwithstanding Indos officially belonged to the European legal class, colonial society consisted of a very complex structure of many social distinctions.
-The European segment of society can broadly be divided into the following 3 social layers:
+Even though Indos officially belonged to the European legal class, colonial society consisted of a very complex structure of many social distinctions.
+The European segment of society can broadly be divided into the following three social layers: